gotchoices/MyCHIPs/doc/use-admin.md

     npm run adminticket -- -H 192.168.56.101 -o test/local/ticket.json	#or
     bin/adminticket mychips.mydomain.com -o test/tmp/ticket.json
 ```
-  Make sure the host address matches what is on the spa certificate you built
+  Make sure the host address matches what is on the web certificate you built
   using the "npm run init" or "npm run cert" commands.
   (See [here](use-pki.md) for more detailed info on this.)